Human rights in Mauritania: Women

 Women have legal rights to property and child custody, and these rights were recognized in 2011 among the more educated and urbanized members of the population.
 However, women's legal rights were restricted in comparison with those of men.
 Divorced women could potentially lose child custody if they remarried.
 By local tradition, a woman's first marriage requires parental consent.
 In accordance with the personal status code, men can marry up to four women but are required to obtain the consent of their existing spouse or spouses before marrying again.
-Government awareness programs encouraged women to obtain a contractual agreement at the time of marriage stipulating that the marriage ends if the husband marries a second wife.
+Government awareness programs encouraged women to obtain a contractual agreement at the time of marriage, stipulating that the marriage ends if the husband marries a second wife.
 This practice was common in Moor society.
 Nevertheless, women who did not establish a solid contract remained unprotected.
 In addition, the validity of and right to establish prenuptial agreements were not always respected.
 Polygamy continued to be rare among Moors but was gaining in popularity.
 It was common among other ethnic groups.
 Arranged marriages were increasingly rare, particularly among the Moor population.
 Cultural resistance to marriages among members of different castes persisted, and NGOs reported that powerful individuals used the judicial system to intimidate and persecute members of their families who married below their social rank.

 Women still faced legal discrimination in 2011, and they were considered minors in the eyes of the law.
 According to Shari'a as applied in Mauritania, the testimony of two women was necessary to equal that of one man.
 The courts granted only half as large an indemnity to the family of a woman who was killed as to the family of a man.
 Formulas for property distribution varied widely from case to case.
-Human rights lawyers reported that judges treated differently cases concerning White Moor women, female slaves or other lower-caste women, and foreign women.
+Human rights lawyers reported that judges treated cases concerning White Moor women, female slaves or other lower-caste women, and foreign women differently.
 The personal status code provides a framework for the consistent application of secular law and Shari'a-based family law, but it is not uniformly employed.

 Women did not face legal discrimination in 2011 in areas not addressed specifically by Shari'a.
 The law provides that men and women should receive equal pay for equal work.
 The two largest employers, the civil service and the state mining company, observed this law, although most employers in the private sector did not apply it in practice.
-In the modern wage sector, women also received family benefits, including three months of maternity leave.
+In the modern wage sector, women also receive family benefits, including three months of maternity leave.

 Children

 The law makes special provision for children's welfare, and there were government programs in 2011 to care for abandoned children.
 But inadequate funding hampered the effectiveness of these programs.
+Similar to other countries in the Maghreb region, this results in a high number of children in institutions in Mauritania.